Park and Reserve Walks

 About the Taradale Walkway

-The Taradale Walkway is the suburban sealed-path stretch of Napier’s Rotary Pathway — running through the Greenmeadows and Taradale residential and commercial areas on the western side of the city.
-The Rotary Pathway covers around 25 km in total across the connected network; the Taradale Walkway is the part most used by Taradale and Greenmeadows residents for daily commuting and casual recreational walks.
+The Taradale Walkway is the suburban sealed-path stretch of Napier’s Rotary Pathway, running through the Greenmeadows and Taradale residential and commercial areas.
+The full Rotary Pathway network totals 25 km and forms part of the wider Hawke’s Bay Trails cycling system.
+The Taradale section is popular with local residents for daily commuting and casual recreation.

-Combining With Taradale
+Combining With Nearby Attractions

 What Visitors Often Say